 - 6 c low sodium chicken broth

 - 1 tsp chicken better than bouillon

 - ½ tsp baking powder

 - 5-7 tbsp ice cold water

 - 1 tbsp water

-- Start by making the pie crust; in a bowl stir together the flour, salt and baking powder, to this mix in the cold cubed butter until totally combined and stir in the ice cold water.
+- Make the pie crust.
+In a bowl stir together the flour, salt and baking powder.
+Use your fingers to mix in the cold cubed butter until combined and stir in the ice cold water.
 Use your hands to form the dough into a ball and then use a rolling pin to flatten it out to an ⅛”.

-- Combine the egg and 1 tbsp water for the egg wash
+- Combine the egg and 1 tablespoon of water for the egg wash.

 - Use a fork to pierce the crust 10 or so times, then brush with the egg wash.
 Bake the pie crust on a parchment lined baking sheet for 20 minutes.

-- Heat a soup pot add the olive oil and diced onion, carrots and celery and saute for 5-7 minutes.
+- Heat a soup pot over medium/low heat.
+Add the olive oil and diced onion, carrots and celery and saute for 5-7 minutes.
 Melt in 4 tablespoons of butter.
 Stir in ¼ cup of flour and stir for 1-2 minutes.

 - Pour in the chicken broth, chicken bouillon, frozen corn, frozen peas, salt, pepper and bring to a boil.
-Reduce the heat to low, add in the heavy cream and simmer until the vegetables are tender
+Reduce the heat to low, add in the cream and cut up chicken.
+Simmer until the frozen vegetables are cooked.

 Nutrition Information:Yield: 8 Serving Size: 1

 Amount Per Serving: Calories: 486Total Fat: 24gSaturated Fat: 12gTrans Fat: 1gUnsaturated Fat: 10gCholesterol: 138mgSodium: 633mgCarbohydrates: 33gFiber: 3gSugar: 3gProtein: 36g